marrus-sh/KibaenKeyboard/README.md

 ## Notes

-+ Caps Lock switches the keyboard into Runic input.
++ Caps Lock switches the keyboard into numeral input.
-Additional runic characters are located at the beginning and end of the number row.
+Alphabetic characters are replaced with Greek, numbers are replaced with counting rod numerals, and other punctuation is replaced with Roman numerals.

 + The keyboard is the same as a typical US keyboard layout when Caps Lock is active and the Option key is held down.